Cubified/x86http/README.md

      (or)
      http://{your IP address}:5123/...

 To view files in the current working directory.
-There is currently no automatically-generated `index.html` containing a list of all possible files, meaning `index.html` will 404 if not present.